Leokadiya Kashperova: Professional musical life

 Over the following years, she composed works which included a symphony, a piano concerto, choral works, chamber music, piano solos and art-songs.
 Her works received public recognition, for example, The Russian Musical Gazette noted in 1912: "Her gifts as a composer are a most welcome phenomenon of St Petersburg’s musical life".
 For some time, she hosted regular musical evenings at her apartment in St Petersburg on Tuesdays.

 In 1907 she undertook concert tours, to Berlin and twice to London.
 The Times (London, 1907) observed that "Mlle Kashperova’s music shows a decided talent, very attractive in its tunefulness, grace and Russian fitfulness of mood".

 Bolshevik revolution and later life

-In 1916, Kashperova became a teacher at the Smolny Institute, there she met Sergei Andropov, who was her student and a Bolshevik Leader, and in the same year they married.
+In 1916, Kashperova became a teacher at the Smolny Institute; there she met Sergei Andropov, who was her student and a Bolshevik Leader, and in the same year they married.

-However, when the February Revolution began, the Smolny Institute was being used as the headquarters for the revolution, to save themselves from being arrested the couple left Petrograd to the Rostov-on-Don.
-From 1918-20 she moved to Moscow (due to the Bolshevik success), but rarely performed until her final solo recital, an all-Beethoven programme, was given on 30 November 1920.
+However, when the February Revolution began, the Smolny Institute was being used as the headquarters for the revolution, so to save themselves from being arrested the couple left Petrograd to Rostov-on-Don.
+From 1918 to 1920 she moved to Moscow (due to the Bolshevik success), but rarely performed until her final solo recital, an all-Beethoven programme, was given on 30 November 1920.

-From then to her death, she composed in secret and became forgotten in the Soviet public.
+From then to her death, she composed in secret and became forgotten by the Soviet public.
 By the time she died she was mostly remembered by Stravinsky who called her "antiquated and a blockhead".